Bobby Schwartz: Career

 Born in Santa Barbara, California, Schwartz was introduced to speedway by the boss of his local bike shop, ex-rider Sonny Nutter.
 His father bought him a Jawa motorcycle for his 17th birthday and he was soon progressing around the Irwindale Raceway in California.

-It took a few years before he was persuaded to come to England though, despite many approaches.
+It took a few years before Schwartz was persuaded to come to England though, despite many approaches.
 He came with a sparkling reputation as one of America's brightest young stars, and that was enhanced by the recommendation by none other than Bruce Penhall.
 He finally came to ride in England for Cradley Heath Heathens during the 1979 British League season.

 After reaching the 1979 Intercontinental final at the White City Stadium, Schwartz progressed from novice British league reserve to an out and out heatleader who was regularly competing with and beating the very best.
-It was all no surprise though, after he scored 11 points from 4 rides in his Dudley Wood debut meeting.
+It was all no surprise though, after he scored 11 points from four rides in his Dudley Wood debut meeting.
 There followed a successful partnership with his friend, Penhall, as the two knew each other's track style almost as well as they knew their own.
 He helped Cradley win the British League Knockout Cup in his first season with them.

-He left Cradley to join Reading Racers for the 1980 British League season, a season in which Reading won the league title.
-After riding for Wolverhampton Wolves in 1985 he refused to take a pay cut for the 1986 season and left to join King's Lynn Stars.
+Schwartz left Cradley to join Reading Racers for the 1980 British League season, a season in which Reading won the league title.
+After riding for Wolverhampton Wolves in 1985, he refused to take a pay cut for the 1986 season and left to join King's Lynn Stars.

 Schwartz, together with Penhall on the 1981 World pairs title and Schwartz repeated this with a different partner, Dennis Sigalos in 1982.
 He also won the World team Cup with the US team in 1982.
 He was US team captain from 1983 to 1987 and US National Champion in 1986 and 1989.

-Bobby 'Boogaloo' Schwartz continues to ride in the US to this day.
+Schwartz continues to ride in the US to this day.
 He has regularly competed on the tiny Californian circuits.